Grading · French drains · Gutters & downspouts

 The toolbox

-Four ways to make water leave politely.
+Four ways to move water away from the house.

 Regrading

-Soil rebuilt to slope away from the foundation — the fix for negative grade, settled backfill, and flower beds that hold water against the slab like a bathtub.
+Soil rebuilt to slope away from the foundation, the fix for negative grade, settled backfill, and flower beds that hold water against the slab like a bathtub.

 French drains

-A gravel trench with perforated pipe that intercepts surface and subsurface water and carries it away before it reaches the foundation — the workhorse for chronic wet sides and uphill lots.
+A gravel trench with perforated pipe that intercepts surface and subsurface water and carries it away before it reaches the foundation, the workhorse for chronic wet sides and uphill lots.

 Gutters & downspouts